 - Tell them about how you are being affected by the cost of living crisis.
 What is happening to your energy bills?
 What about how much you are paying for food, for petrol or for public transport fares?
 Real-world examples of how the cost of living crisis is hitting you are really effective.
 We know that MPs are worried about this, so tell them about the reality of it.

 - Taxes like National Insurance are going up.
 Pension contributions are going up.
 Prices are rising fast and staff have had years of pay freezes and low pay rises.
 If you are feeling the impact of these things, tell them.

 - In many areas, midwife numbers are falling.
 Tell them how hard you are having to work, and how hard it has been to work in the NHS since the start of the pandemic.
 Tell them that a decent, inflation-proof pay rise would help retain existing staff.

-- If you are having financial difficulties especially if they are caused by the pandemic and are comfortable telling them about this, please do so
+- If you are having financial difficulties and are comfortable telling them about it, please do so.